DISCLAIMER - "CHEETAH" IS A WORK OF FICTION. DO NOT ATTEMPT TO RECREATE ANY OF THE EVENTS DEPICTED IN "CHEETAH".

 Now, I illegally immigrate to Zambia.
 The fish are selling like hot-cakes.
 I find a job as a fish factory worker and kill a night watchman on my way to work by hacking him to bits with a machete I find lying on the side of a dirt road.
 Life is good again.
 I think about the little kids working in Apple assembly lines.
 I am angered by the world’s lack of response to my words.
 I am in control.
 I remind myself that I am in control.
 I do not need to remind myself that I am in control.
 I stare into the Eyes of God again; I could do this for hours.
 Life is good.
 I want to stare at this person, this woman, her body, her eyes for hours on end.
 I want to fade into nothingness.
 I sit back down on the pavement.
 The vomit soaks my pant legs.

 I am disappointed, sad, and in ruins.
 It is now the next day.
 I sprint to the nearest photobooth and take 113 images of my face.
 I then throw these images out the window of my taxi on the way to the railway station.
-Arriving at the station, I fire my gun against the driver’s headrest, immediately killing him.
+Arriving at the station, I fire my gun into the driver’s headrest, killing him instantly.
 His brain splatters against the windshield, which has somehow stayed intact.
 Blood begins to pool up near the pedals, causing the bits of his head that broke out to float.
-On the bright side, I don’t have to pay the fare.
+On the bright side, at least I don’t have to pay the taxi fare.
 I buy a first class ticket to Goa.
 Arriving there, I get hammered.
 I then wander the desolate streets aimlessly, singing to myself.
 This is the happiest I’ll ever be.
 I turn into an alley.
-Unfortunately, I don’t actually become an alley, and a gang of fat gundas corner my human form, armed with makeshift knives.
+Unfortunately, I don’t actually become an alley.
+Instead, a gang of fat gundas corner me, armed with makeshift knives.
 I hand them my wallet, but I spit at them and they end up shanking me.
 My stomach is torn open, and mushy pizza splatters out.
 I am losing blood fast.
 Suddenly, I realise that I have gotten off at the wrong station.
 I’m not in Goa; I’m just in a different part of Bangalore.
 I wonder why I can still hear the shore.
 At this point, a bloated rat crawls out from under a garbage can and scampers up to my body.
 Quickly, the rat jumps up my t-shirt and squeezes itself into the gaping stab wound on my abdomen.
 The pain is sharp, and my gut feels like a deflated water balloon with a rat gnawing its way inside.
-At least I’m not hungry anymore.
-Suddenly, a fellow hobo runs up to me on all fours.
-It is terrifying how seamlessly he accomplishes this.
+I’m not hungry anymore.
+Suddenly, a homeless man runs up to me on all fours.
+It is terrifying how effortlessly he accomplishes this.
 He licks his hand and sticks it into my stomach.
-I feel him reaching around, and all I hear are his grunts, and my intestines squelching.
+I feel him reaching around, and all I hear are his grunts and my intestines squelching.
 I am in agony.
 After struggling a little, he pulls the rat out and bites straight into its abdomen.
 The rat screeches in pain and explodes.
 The putrid scent of sweaty Cheetos and two-day-old belly-button fills the air.

 I hate you.
 I hate you, for you are the cause of my suffering.

 I wake up at 4 AM.
 “I Claudius” by Sleaford Mods is playing on my phone.
 A red sky at night.
 Sailors delight, I am on the beach.
 I want to call up my friends and dip; nutter!
 I killed them all, ahaha!
-I find a boat a couple of steps away, push it into the sea, and climb aboard.
+I find a boat a few meters away and push it into the sea, and climb aboard.
 Time to go back!
 My eyes are dry.
 I hear Gordon Ramsay’s voice scream “Wall Street is calling!”
 He is on the boat with me.
 I think my eyes are just dry.
 The boat stops abruptly, and I’m in Yerpedu.
 I think about Fiona Apple and whatever it was she had to go through.
 I hate tea.
-Voices speaking Telugu overwhelm me.
+Voices speaking Telugu make me dizzy.
 I am suddenly enraged by Saint Levant’s music.
 He mentions “Twitter” on one of his more popular songs, but then that isn’t a thing anymore.
+He makes shit music.
 I’m not lost.

-Everything is fading out.
+Everything is fading away.
 I slip back into familiarity.
 It feels like the end.
-What more is there?
+What more is there to do?
+What more is there to say?
 What more is there to it all?
 I am slipping back, slowing down.
 This is it.
 I can’t do it anymore.
 I hear “Delta” by Mount Kimbie playing.
 I listen.
 I feel myself transported back in time; I face my 18 year old self.
 Four words?
 A chasm in my abdomen, I look him in the eye.
 He stares back at a dirty matted-haired homeless man with an eyeless left eye socket and blood stained clothes smelling faintly of vomit.
 A moment passes.
 I say, “It doesn’t get better.”
-We smile, in understanding.
+He smiles in understanding.
 I chuckle softly.
 He nods, presses play on “All Of The Time” by Jungle, and walks away.
 This is it.

 C h ap t er2

 I can’t sleep.
 I am staring at my ceiling, where the plaster is peeling off.
 I am a man of God.
-A pendulum, in perpetual oscillation, I am at an extreme.
+A pendulum in perpetual oscillation, I am at an extreme.
 I have an incredibly deep sense of irritation and regret about the fact that nothing will ever be perfect.
-Like a pillbox hat, I hate it.
-I am feverish, and my armpits are damp and have that characteristic, familiar stench of starch.
+Perplexing, like a pillbox hat, I hate it.
+I am feverish, and my armpits are damp and have that familiar stench of starch.
 My head hurts and I have no idea why.
 This is a bad day.
 Every day of this past week has been a bad day.
 Like rice-water, nothing really feels different.
 I am tired.
-I am consumed by paralysing dread; it makes my stomach heavy and my mouth taste rancid.
+I am consumed by paralysing dread; it makes my stomach heavy and my mouth taste bitter and rancid.
 I am on the verge of complete collapse.
 I open my eyes and I see darkness.
 I am inside something.
 I am inside someone.
 Suffocating now, I trash wildly, trying to claw my way out.
-My nails aren’t sharp, but I stab outwards, ripping the flesh surrounding me to shreds.
-I suffocate.
+My nails aren’t sharp, but I stab outwards, ripping into the flesh surrounding me.
+I am suffocating.
 I claw with more aggression.
 Light.
 With one final shove, I am outside and the air is sharp and freezing.
-I scream out and feel the muscles in my throat become grainy and the sides of my neck become bitter.
+I scream out and feel the muscles in my throat get grainy and the sides of my neck burn.
 “I Love It (ft.
 Charli XCX)” by Icona Pop plays.
 Welcome to Cheetah.

 I light a cigarette but it tastes a bit sour and hairy and it turns out to be a cockroach.
 Whatever.
-I stuff it underneath my left eyelid to eat later.
-I take the airport bus to Church Street and strip naked.
+I stuff it inside my left eye socket to eat later.
+I had a packet of Cadbury Gems that I emptied into the hole but I can't find them there anymore.
+I take the airport bus back to Church Street and strip naked.
 Someone’s bound to be seduced.
 I run into the nearest restaurant I see, flailing my junk around but no one seems interested.
 Their loss.
 I grab a parka from the Zara store and book an autorickshaw using my iPhone SE.
-Getting in, I notice there’s this insanely attractive woman walking along the road who makes eye contact with me for a prolonged duration.
+Getting in, I notice there’s this insanely attractive woman walking along the road who makes eye contact with me for what feels like a really prolonged duration.
 I jump off and pounce onto her.
-She offers me LSD and we make out.
-Suddenly, I explode.
-My torso flies off and lands in the arms of a retired bank manager selling momos on the side of the road.
+She says I have four minutes, and then we make out.
+I feel something inside my chest move and my torso flies off and lands in the arms of a retired bank manager selling momos on the side of the road.
 I die.
-Not really; I realise I’m in the basement of a nightclub in Shanghai.
-I’m on the concrete floor, and my arms are tied behind my back, around a pillar.
-The floor is cold and wet.
+Not really; I realise I’m in the basement of some nightclub in Shanghai.
+I’m on the cold, wet concrete floor, propped up against a pillar and my arms are zip-tied around it.
 A woman who looks like this Instagram creator I have a crush on walks slowly down the stairs towards me.
 I’m in love.
 She has a baseball bat wound with barbed wire, and she swings down onto my crotch.
-Pain shoots down both my legs, and I feel something sharp underneath my toenails as if someone’s inserting needles inside and pulling upwards.
-Blood from my testicles shoots up at my face.
+Pain shoots down both my legs, and I feel it jolting underneath my toenails as if someone’s inserting needles inside and pulling upwards.
+Blood from my testicles shoots up onto my face.
 “No one for you, pretty boy!”
 This is freaky, and I’m loving it.
 A rat crawls out of what’s left of my deflated boar bladder of a nutsack and I feel myself transported into the rat’s brain.
 I jog down its hippocampus, which now stretches for miles in front of me.
-In the dentate gyrus, I notice a tea stall manned by a very wrinkly old man.
-I approach him and tell him that I want a job.
+In the dentate gyrus, I walk up to a tea stall manned by a very wrinkly old man.
+I tell him that I want a job.
+I mean I really yell at him.
+Because he's old.
+So he must be hard of hearing.
 The old man pulls out the gun that he’s been storing up his butt-crack.
-“One more step, and you’re dead,” he squeals.
-I squat.
-I notice my tie’s askew.
-I also notice that I’m in an WW1 soldier’s uniform - helmet, rifle, the works.
-There’s no escaping this psychopath.
+“One more word, and you’re dead meat,” he squeals.
+I squat down.
+And that's when I notice that my tie’s askew.
+No wonder he's in a bad mood!
+I also notice that I’m in an WW1 soldier’s uniform - helmet, rifle, the works, but I can't say which country because that would be crossing the line.
+Anyway, there’s no escaping this psychopath.
 I grab the rifle from my back, and stick the bayonet into my larynx.
-He notices, and smiles wildly.
-Running up to my body, he pulls the blade out, and filters scalding tea into the hole.
+He smiles wildly and running up to my body, he pulls the blade out, and filters scalding hot ginger tea into the hole.
 Thanks for the free tea, you filthy troglodyte!
 I black out.

-Next thing I know, I’m in Africa, heading north along the Nile in a wildly speeding jeep.
-The jeep suddenly flips over because the front wheels lock up.
-Turns out, the jeep is all just a single block of moulded plastic, like one of those green army-men toy sets.
+Next thing I know, I’m in Africa, heading north along the Nile in a speeding jeep which suddenly flips over because the front wheels lock up.
+Turns out, the jeep is just a single block of moulded plastic, like one of those green army-men toy sets.
 There’s a middle-aged couple with me in the jeep; I’m holding them hostage, but they think they’re on a safari in Gir.
-With no lions out.
-Anyway, we jump out of the jeep and onto dry, craggy ground.
-I pick at the crusty bits and hear a deep, vaguely human sight come from deep inside the Earth.
-The jeep slowly sinks into quicksand.
+With no lions around.
+And in the wrong continent.
+Anyway, we jump out of the jeep and onto parched yellow mud.
+I pick at the crusty bits and hear a deep, vaguely human sigh come from deep inside the Earth.
+The jeep is sinking into quicksand.
 The sun sets, and it gets cold.
 You are stranded here with me.
 Hyenas laugh in the distance.
-There’s a dull glow from what looks like one of those old storm lanterns in the distance.
-As it comes closer, I realise that it’s actually attached to a mummy.
-All wrapped in paper, like in the movies.
-It approaches with arms outstretched and with its jaws snapping, but right as it lunges at me, it trips and the lamp breaks, spilling oil all over the ground, into the cracks.
+There’s a dull glow in the distance, from what looks like one of those old storm lanterns.
+As it gets closer, I realise that it’s actually held by mummy.
+You think this is funny?
+Didn't think so.
+It's all wrapped in paper, like in the movies.
+It approaches us with arms outstretched and with its jaws snapping, but right as it lunges at me, it trips and drops the lamp, which breaks and spils oil all over the ground and into the cracks.
 The mummy catches on fire immediately, and it runs around screaming.
-It should stop, drop, and roll, but it doesn’t.
+It should stop-drop-and-roll, but it doesn’t.
 Norman Reedus shows up on his motorcycle, pulls out a sawn-off shotgun and blows its head clean off with a single shot.
-The rest of the mummy continues to burn slowly.
+The rest of the mummy continues burning; that's the sitution under control.
 That’s food and warmth for tonight.
-He nods at the group and rides off into the moonlight.
-I decide to continue walking along the river because I’m not hungry because I’ve been having a tab of Ozempic for every meal for the past 18 months.
+Nodding at the group, Norman rides off into the moonlight.
+I decide to continue on foot, walking along the river.
+I’m not hungry because I’ve been having a tab of Ozempic for every meal for the past 18 months.
 I think I’m losing weight.
-A hyena approaches, and I slow down and puff my chest out; “I’m not afraid of you, chupacabra!”
+A hyena approaches, and I puff my chest out at it because I'm not scared; “I’m not afraid of you, chupacabra!”
 I scream.
 The hyena opens its mouth and says “Yoo, it’s the man from Chapter 1!
-I’m a huge fan, my G, no cap.”
+I’m a huge fan my G, no cap on God.”
 It unhinges its jaw and I climb inside.
-I walk past the hyena’s larynx and there’s a massive million-dollar mansion inside.
+I walk past his larynx and there’s a massive million-dollar mansion inside.
 I decide to stay.
 Sure, the walls are all made of flesh and the floor is slippery with bile, but I really can’t complain.
 I’m home.
 The horse standing next to me rears up and kicks my head.
 I black out.
-I wake up what feels like days later.
+I wake up like days later.

 This means nothing.
 My doors remain reticent, carefully guarded, boarded up and unwelcoming.
 I am unrecognizable.

 I’m in a bad mood.
 What’s new?
-It was all just a big joke up to this point.
+It was all just a big joke up until now.
 Up to this very point.
 This full stop.
 An incomplete sentence marked by a solid, ruthless period.
 Punctuation.
 Punctuation is pause and pause is thought.
 Thought is lacking.
 Lacking meaning.
 I’m in a bad mood.
 This was all just a big joke.
 The sun has set and I can’t tell what time it is.
-I’m not wearing a watch, but judging by this desperate stretch of tar lying in front of me, I’d say it’s too late.
-I walk down the road in slow, predetermined steps, dragging a lead pipe behind me.
-Its cry reverberates off the brick walls of the buildings lining this street, piercingly shrill.
-That scratch of solid, heavy metal against asphalt.
-This is a dead end.
+I’m not wearing a watch, but judging by this desperate stretch of tar splayed out in front of me, I’d say it’s too late.
+I walk down the road in slow, predetermined and careful steps, dragging a lead pipe behind me.
+Its shrill, grating cry reverberates off the brick walls of the buildings that line this street, piercingly morose.
+That scratch of solid, heavy metal against asphalt; this is a dead end.
 An end that ends in death.
-Something lies in the shadows at the end.
+Something hides in the shadows at the end.
 It is scared.
-Flecks of rust chip off the pipe as it runs, scratching lightly into the tar.
+Flecks of rust chip off the pipe as I drag it behind me, scratching into the tar.
 This is real.
 This is not another nostalgic drug trip.
 The pipe is a blunt instrument.
 A weapon.
 A tool of connection.
 A tool of correction.
-It lies, eyes shining a dark, glossy black.
-It thinks it can hide - camouflaged by the lack of movement.
+It stands still, eyes shining a dark, glossy black.
+It thinks it can hide, camouflaged in its lack of movement.
 It doesn’t know any better.
 My pipe is a tool.
 A tool of connection.
 A tool of answers.
 A period of loud pauses.
-This pipe is a paint brush that paints a patina of piercing possibilities.
+This pipe is a paint brush destined to paint a patina of piercing possibilities.
 Predetermined possibilities.
 It needs to die.

 You catch me today.
 “What are you doing?” - you ask, curtly.
 Obviously, I say nothing.
 But you know that you’ve caught me.
-I try to sit as still as I can, squatting like a woman urinating on the sidewalk while warning others about the stream.
-But my right eye gives it all away; it wells up with tears, right up to the brim.
+I try to sit as still as I can, squatting - like a woman urinating on the sidewalk, and also still kind enough to warn others of the stream.
+But my eyes gives it all away, don't they?
+They well up with tears, right up to the brim.
 Blood seeps out the gash on my left temple, and my left hand clutches a knife bloody and wet.
 Inside, I’m shaking breathless.
-Trembling before your eyes/ I don’t know what I’m supposed to do.
-You close your eyes for a moment and shake your head in disappointment.
+Trembling before you/ I don’t know what I’m supposed to do.
+You close your eyes just for a moment and then shake your head in disappointment.
 I’ve let you down.
 I’ve let you down and you know I’m a terrible terrible person.
 I disappoint.
-You turn around and start walking away and I fall forwards onto my knees.
+You are walking away from me and I fall forwards onto my knees.
 They’re all scratched up.
 Must be the rats.
 They aren’t going anywhere.

 The camera pans down to a busy street in New York, New York and the “Seinfeld” title card fades in.
 The bass riff begins playing and Elaine is convulsing on the sidewalk.
 People walk by unfazed.
 The audience laughs and begins applauding.
 The scene fades to black, and fades back in to reveal Jerry lying on his bed.
 His bedside clock reads 2:47 AM.
-Jerry is under the covers, with his blanket pulled up to his nose.
+Jerry is under the covers, with his blanket pulled right up to his nose.
 His beady white eyes glisten in the glow of faint, curtain-filtered moonlight.
 He can’t sleep.
 His eyes are bloodshot, and his heart is racing.
-The audience hears skittering, followed by desperately aggressive gnawing at what sounds like a piece of plastic.
+The audience hears skittering, followed by a startlingly aggressive gnawing at what sounds like a piece of plastic.
 Jerry slowly lifts his head, and peers at the door.
-He sees a figure, with a frame as tall and lanky as Kramer’s, and so he calls out in the faintest whisper - “Kramer?
+He sees a figure, with a frame as tall and lanky as Kramer’s, and so logically he calls out in the faintest whisper - “Kramer?
 Is that you?”
 The audience laughs.
-The figure runs to the corner of the room on all fours - it is not Kramer.
-It is not human.
+The figure runs to the corner of the room on all fours - it is clearly not Kramer.
+It is clearly not human.
 Jerry is extremely disturbed.
 The audience roars with laughter.
 It is the next day, and Jerry and George are at their usual booth at Monk’s.
-Jerry looks terrible, having not slept in weeks.
-His eyes are sunken and lined dark purple.
-George stares at him, and then asks smugly, “So, how’d you sleep?”
+Jerry looks like shit, having not slept in weeks.
+His eyes are sunken and his eyelids are dark purple.
+George stares at him for a while, and then asks smugly, “So, how’d you sleep?”
 There’s some scattered laughter in the audience.
 Jerry is trembling.
 George continues - “Is it the rat again?
 You really need to call an exterminator.”
 George looks away, distracted by an attractive waitress.
 “Oh by the way, Elaine’s at the hospital.
-Seizures, apparently.”
+Seizures, or something.”
 He does the “cuckoo” sign with his fingers at his temple.
-The audience is silent.
+The audience chuckles.
 Kramer walks into the coffee shop, wearing a trench coat.
-The audience claps.
+The audience cheers happily.
 “Hey guys!” he says, plopping down beside George.
 “Hey, guess what?
-I’m naked underneath this trench coat!”
+I’m naked under this trench coat!”
 Kramer laughs, and George looks at him, sighs, and says “I’ve got to go.
 Steinbrenner wants to see me for lunch.
 He wants another calzone.
 The guy just won’t stop!”
-Kramer replies “Well, he can suck on my calzone!”
+Looking at George, Kramer replies “Well, he can suck on my calzone!”
 The audience goes wild.
-Jerry is still staring into nothing, shaking softly.
-He does not move.
+Jerry is still staring forward at nothing, shaking softly.
 He mutters “please please please please please please…” under his breath.
 Two cops enter Monk’s and walk up to Kramer.
 One of them says, pointing at Kramer - “You Kramer?”
-Kramer nods, with a confused look on his face and says “Yeah, what’s it to you, buddy?”
+Kramer nods, looking confused, and says “Yeah, what’s it to you, buddy?”
 They promptly handcuff him - “You’re under arrest for indecent exposure.
 You have the right to remain silent.”
 “Hey just because the flash on my digicam was too bright doesn’t mean I’ve been blinding the homeless!” - Kramer screams out (he’s been engaging in street photography).
 Jerry is terrified.
 He knows he has to return to his apartment.
-The scene fades to black, and the audience chuckles.
-Back at Jerry’s apartment, Jerry is screaming, painting his walls a dark, blood red.
+The scene fades to black, and the audience laughs softly.
+Back at Jerry’s apartment, Jerry is screaming, painting his walls blood red.
 “I AM NOT LETTING THIS RAT CONTROL ME!
 NOT A CHANCE!
 I AM NOT GOING CRAZY!
 I AM IN CONTROL!”
 Clearly Jerry has lost it.
-The camera pans to the window beside Jerry’s computer and Newman jumps off the roof.
-The audience hears a crash, and police sirens wail in the distance.
+The camera pans to the window beside Jerry’s computer and we see Newman falling, having jumped off the roof.
+The audience hears a crash, and sirens wail in the distance.
 The audience cackles.
 This is extremely funny.
 The scene fades to black.
 Time passes, and it’s the next day.
 4 AM.
 Elaine enters Jerry’s apartment.
-She is confused - the walls are all red, and the furniture is ruined, with paint drops all over.
+She is confused - the walls are all red, and the furniture is ruined, splattered with paint.
 She grabs a bottle of water out of Jerry’s refrigerator.
 “Jerry?” she calls out.
-No response is heard.
+No response.
 The audience is silent.
 Elaine slowly walks over to Jerry’s bedroom.
-The camera traces her steps, and it seems like paint - a sticker shade of even deeper red has been spilt, growing wetter the closer she walks to Jerry’s bed.
+The camera traces her steps - Elaine hopes it's still paint that she's stepping on, but she knows this sticker shade dark red and there's no denying it, and it grows wetter the closer she gets to Jerry’s bed.
 Elaine calls out to Jerry again, but this time her voice is shaky with concern.
-She looks up, and sees Jerry’s body ripped open - guts spewing out and shredded - blood seeping into the mattress.
-And crouching on top of his body is a figure - a black, lanky creature, with long brittle arms and legs, and nine-inch long nails shanked deep into Jerry’s abdomen, trying to dig even deeper.
-Jerry’s legs are left hanging onto his torso by a pair of thin muscles that seem ready to give way.
-The creature turns to face Elaine - its mouth foaming with red froth, and reeking sickly of rancid meat.
+She looks up, and sees Jerry’s body ripped open - his intestines pulled out and shredded - blood seeping into the mattress.
+And crouching on top of his body is something - a tall, lanky figure, black as ink, frozen in place with its long brittle arms and legs and long nails stabbed deep inside Jerry’s abdomen, reaching for something even deeper.
+Jerry’s legs are left hanging from his torso by a strands of thin muscle.
+The creature turns to face Elaine - its mouth foaming with white froth, and reeking sickly of rancid meat.
 Elaine screams, and the audience screeches out violently, laughing the hardest they’ve ever laughed.
 The creature lunges at her and the last thing Elaine sees is Jerry’s lifeless eyes, glassy and glazed over.
-The next day, George is reading the paper at the coffee shop.
+The next day, George is reading the paper, sitting alone at the coffee shop.
 He reads about what happened at Jerry’s apartment.
 He neatly folds the paper back up, sets it down on the table beside a tipless bill, and heads back to his office at the Yankee Stadium.
 He ties a noose.
 The camera pans away, and a chair is heard falling.
 The audience claps and credits roll.

 I don’t recognize myself anymore.
 I look into mirrors, I glance at windows that parade a reflection and I see a stranger.
 A person stares back at me; this cannot be me.
 That can’t be my face, can it?
-But it looks so gaunt and off coloured, pale, and ashy.
-The hair on top looks rough and out of place, like a wig askew.
-The muscles contort the face into a smile that seemingly belongs to someone else.
+But it looks so gaunt and off coloured, and pale, and ashy.
+The hair on top looks thin, rough and out of place, like a bad wig that's worn askew.
+The muscles strain to contort the face into a smile that belongs to someone else.
 Who is this person?
 I don’t recognize my voice anymore.
 It sounds strange.
 Stranger.
 I can’t speak in complete sentences without stammering.
 I lose my place in sentences.
-My palace, crumbling.
+My palace is crumbling.
 The words fall out, one at a time.
 I’m frustrated and I snap at everyone I know.
 And before those I do not, I stay silent.
 Are awkward silences better?
-I let silence fill the air up, and it breathes out humid discomfort.
+I let silence fill the air, I let it suffocate me, and it breathes out humid discomfort.
 Surely that cannot be me.
 My grip is weak.
 Is this the end of a life unlived?
-How pretty it would be if I could peel this skin, this muscle, this life off, and suck out the marrow from my bones, and be present.
+How pretty it would be if I could peel this skin, this muscle, this life off, and suck the marrow out from my bones, and finally just be present.
 I know you can tell this isn’t me.
 Why won’t you just admit it?

-It is Tuesday and my mind feels like liquid metal struggling.
-Repelling poles that prevent it from wrapping around things, it shudders loudly like an animal that is scared and confused.
-It warps, like an ROI gone rogue when left uncorrected, shifting with each passing frame to include areas of pitch black nothingness.
-Blissfully ignoring gleaming red patches of obvious and common interest.
+It is Tuesday and my mind feels like liquid metal, struggling to repel poles that prevent it from wrapping around and enclosing me.
+It shudders, loud like an animal that is scared and confused.
+It warps, like an ROI gone rogue when left uncorrected, shifting with each passing frame to include areas of pitch black nothingness, while blissfully ignoring gleaming red patches of obvious and common interest.
 The regular makes no sense.
-Or is it me who makes no sense of it?
+Or is it my mind that makes no sense of it?
 Like W. It is Tuesday and the next day I wake up to will be a Friday.

 Five hundred million years of longing and solitude.
 Five hundred million years of sadness and lack of empathy.
 Five hundred million years of new faith.